 Home-based employees can take part in the scheme if the bicycle is used for work-related journeys.
 If your employee leaves or retires they should pay any outstanding balance before the date of leaving or retirement.

 The equipment may be purchased from any cycle shop.
-If you purchase equipment abroad, the invoices should be in euros.
+If you purchase equipment abroad, the invoices must be in euros.
 Delivery charges are included as part of the cost.

 For a journey to qualify the employee must: